Axion contribution to the mass-radius relation of neutron stars

 for the fermions.
-The exponential suppression of the energy contributions at low temperature makes the fermion thermal pressure negligible.
-As far as the neutrons are concern, the supporting mechanism is the neutron degeneracy pressure given by \cite{weinberg}
+The exponential suppression of the fermion free energy at low temperature makes the fermion thermal pressure negligible.
+As far as the neutrons are concern, the supporting mechanism is the neutron degeneracy pressure given by~\cite{weinberg}

 where $\rho$ is the neutron mass density and we have assumed that $\rho$ is much less than the critical density for which the Fermi momentum becomes equal to $m$.
 We are interested in the effect of the presence of the ALP field in the mass-radius relation of neutron stars.
 Having its free energy density, we compute its pressure as $P_\theta=-f_\theta.$

 The main mechanism for ALPs production is the bremsstrahlung process with the corresponding Feynman diagram shown in the left plot of Fig.~\ref{Bremsstrahlung}.